How Deep Can a Human Dive With Scuba Gear?

 The Titanic rests at a glorious 12,000+ feet underwater and while visits have been made to the wreckage, you can’t do a deep diving trip there.
 Submarine tours can take you to the ruins, but be warned, it’s not as exciting as you think.
 The submarine fits 5 people, has a very basic bathroom facility, and the entire journey can set you back around USD 100,000+ (if you’re going on the one-week tour)!

 Even though you won’t be deep diving to the shipwreck, you still need to pass a physical fitness exam before you’re ready to make the journey.
 Since the most a human can dive to around 2,000 feet (and that too with a special atmosphere suit), trying a 12,000 feet dive is a death wish.

 In fact, the number of people who have visited outer space is greater than those who have visited the Titanic shipwreck.

 Understanding the Mystery of Saturation Diving

 Large-scale underwater construction or repair projects are completed by saturation divers.
-These divers spend a few days out at sea, and when they’re not underwater, they reside in a high pressure ship or barge.
+These divers spend a few days out at sea, and when they’re not underwater, they reside in a high-pressure ship or barge.

 As a recreational diver, you can’t go very deep, but you can still go deep enough to explore the wonders and mysteries of the ocean.
 Dive institutions such as PADI provide certification for cave diving, exploring shipwrecks, and so on to enrich your diving experience.

 Although commercial divers can go much deeper into the ocean, the experience eventually becomes less than magical for them.
 Spending a few days in a wet abyss of the ocean can take a toll on divers, physically and mentally.
 Deep diving might often sound more mysterious and adventurous than it really is!